 She has performed with various ensembles on many of the East Coast’s most prestigious stages, including Carnegie Hall, Alice Tully Hall, The Appel Room, Merkin Hall, Perlman Performing Arts Center, and NJPAC.
-Her passion and interest in non-classical music has afforded her the opportunity to play at several of NYC’s most popular live music venues such as Kings Theatre, Sony Hall, Drom, Nublu, and The Sultan Room, among others.
+Her passion and interest in non-classical music has afforded her the opportunity to play at several of NYC’s most popular live music venues such as Kings Theatre, Sony Hall, Drom, Nublu, The Sultan Room, and Mercury Lounge, among others.
+Her collaborations include projects with Alissia, Anderson .Paak, Lucy Dacus, Crystal Waters, Josh Rogosin, Shaindy Plotzker, Parlour Magic, Adekunle Gold, EZI, and MarissaAnn.

 Born in Memphis, Tennessee to Ukrainian-Jewish immigrants, Lucy began studying the violin and piano at the age of 3.
 This household was one of music - her mother being a classical pianist and her father a jazz multi-instrumentalist.
 During her time in Memphis, Lucy had the opportunity to study with a variety of pedagogues including Kimberly Meier-Sims, Margaret Gutierrez, Joy Brown Wiener, and Soh-Hyun Park Altino.

-At age 14, Lucy and her family moved to New York City with the purpose of studying with the acclaimed violinist Michael Gilbert (previously New York Philharmonic).
-She then went on to earn her Bachelor of Music degree from the prestigious Mannes School of Music, where she studied with renowned violinist and pedagogue Aaron Rosand and Daniel Phillips of the Orion Quartet.
+At age 14, Lucy and her family relocated to New York City with the goal of pursuing greater musical opportunities and exposure, including the opportunity to study with acclaimed violinist Michael Gilbert (formerly New York Philharmonic).
+She later earned her Bachelor of Music degree from the prestigious Mannes School of Music, where she studied with renowned violinist and pedagogue Aaron Rosand and Daniel Phillips of the Orion Quartet.

 Lucy currently performs on a Fabienne Gauchet violin made in Montreal, Quebec in 2020.